-Four wheel drive high: Illuminates when four-wheel drive high is engaged.

-Speed control: Illuminates when the speed control is activated.
+Four wheel drive low (if equipped): Illuminates when four-wheel drive low is engaged.
+4x4 LOW Four wheel drive high (if equipped): Illuminates when four-wheel drive high is engaged.
+4x4 HI Speed control: Illuminates when the speed control is activated.
 Turns off when the speed control system is deactivated.

-Turn signal: Illuminates when the left or right turn signal or the hazard lights are turned on.
-If the indicators stay on or flash faster, check for a burned out bulb.
+(0) Turn signal: Illuminates when the left or right turn signal or the hazard lights are turned on.
+If the indicators stay on or flash faster, check for r a burned out bulb.